 Talent management is now one of the most important HR management disciplines.
 At least in theory.
 In a survey conducted by the market research institute Statista in 2018, only 20% of managers saw talent management as an HR priority.
-Talent management has enormous potential – if it is used correctly.
+Talent management has enormous potential – when used correctly.

-The best talent management results are achieved by companies that …
+The best results are achieved by companies that …

-- who deploy talented individuals to projects and teams based on the skills required,
+- Deploy talented individuals to projects and teams based on the skills required.

-- whose HR Teams had specifically ensured positive employee experiences, and
+- Have HR Teams specifically to ensure positive employee experiences.

 So, the secret recipe for a successful talent management strategy is to be agile, positive, and strategic:

 How do you quickly assign talented individuals to strategically prioritized projects?
-By making talent management a managerial task.
-Make sure you have management backing at the highest level and that all managers are kept in the loop on talent management strategy.
+You do it by making talent management a managerial task.
+Make sure you have management backing at the highest level.
+This way, all managers are kept in the loop on your strategy.

-Happy employees not only perform better but are also likely to stay longer at the company.
-Ensure that employees feel they are in good hands from the first point of contact in the application process – targeted talent relationship management initiatives, such as regular feedback meetings, can help.
-Give employees career prospects and development opportunities that suit them, and make your team feel valued.
+Happy employees not only perform better but are likely to stay longer, too.
+Ensure that employees feel they are in good hands from the first point of contact in the application process.
+This could include targeted talent relationship management initiatives, such as regular feedback meetings, to help.
+Give employees career prospects and development opportunities that suit them.
+Most of all, make your team feel valued.

-A strategic approach is absolutely essential.
-Before simply hiring people, you should set precise goals and ask yourself the following questions:
+A strategic approach is essential.
+Before simply hiring people, you should set precise goals and ask yourself the following:

 - What are the company’s objectives?
 Which skills are needed to achieve these goals?
 What are the key positions?

-- What talents do we already have in the company, and where are the skill gaps?
+- Do we already have talents in the company, and where are their skill gaps?